 Consider how you are communicating your proposition to the Chinese investor, content is king.
 It is also key to spend time curating and mapping out the site plan so that Mandarin Chinese keywords can be optimized at the ‘back end’ of the site.
 This includes meta descriptions, titles, keyword tags, page references & cross-referencing.
 Internal linkage within a site creates keyword connections and highlights the core aims of your service.

 SEO when it comes to generating investor leads is highly competitive but lucrative.
 The most qualified leads are always generated through users searching for relevant information and finding your site in the natural search results.
 Search Engine Optimization is concerned with your long-term visibility.
 75% of all online research is conducted via Baidu (China’s Google), this is the number one search engine to focus on.

 The most serious professionals don’t just click on paid ads (although they are important) but browse the organic results, this is the most powerful way to build your reputation as a serious player in this field.

 For SEO in this field, we would select 10-20 keywords to optimize, a minimum commitment of 4-6 months is required for this approach.
-Highly competitive terms such as ‘overseas investment’ will take a long time to rank but more specific terms such as ‘UK Visa’ or ‘Live in UK’ are easier to rank on & generate more qualified prospects.
+Highly competitive terms such as ‘overseas investment’ will take a long time to rank but more specific terms such as ‘UK Visa’ or ‘Live in the UK’ are easier to rank on & generate more qualified prospects.

 SEO is a long-term solution as it takes time to rank highly if you have no previous visibility in China.
 The strategy is to develop backlinks to your site from other highly ranked pages that in turn increase your ranking.
 Producing Chinese content is evidently instrumental in achieving this goal, as is forming online connections.
 Content, when featured, must be referenced and linked to your landing page.
 For SEO purposes local players (such as GMA) have established link-building strategies and schemes for clients.